discretize/discretize-guides/builds/revenant/power-herald/index.md

   - <Skill name="truenature" /> - (Demon) Transfer conditions to nearby enemies.
 Gain <Boon name="Might"/> for each condition transferred.

 ---

+**Greatsword Skills:**

+- <Skill name="Mist Swing"/> - The auto-attack chain cleaves up to 5 targets and provides <Condition name="Vulnerability"/> on the second and third attacks in the chain.
+The third attack also applies <Condition name="Chilled"/>
+- <Skill name="Mist Unleashed"/> - High damage skill with low cooldown and energy cost, also applies <Condition name="Vulnerability"/>.
+- <Skill name="Phantom's Onslaught"/> - A movement skill that will rush you toward your target and apply <Condition name="Chilled"/>.
+- <Skill name="Imperial Guard"/> - A 2 second block.
+Once used, the flip skill <Skill name="True Strike"/> is useable.
+This will deal increased damage per attack blocked.
+- <Skill name="Eternity's Requiem"/> - High damage skill that will hit at least 5 times.
+Each time the skill hits a damage reduction of 10% is applied for the next hit.

 **Sword Skills:**